Insights and best practices for property managers

 Overcoming Bias in Evaluating Varied Income Streams

-Reducing bias in evaluating alternative income sources involves adopting specific strategies and frameworks.
-In my experience as a property manager, bias can impede fair rental decisions, which impacts a significant portion of applicants with varied income sources.
-Landlords can implement unbiased income evaluation steps by standardizing documentation like tax returns and bank statements irrespective of income type.
+Reducing bias in evaluating alternative income sources involves adopting specific rental market analysis strategies and frameworks.
+Property managers have observed that bias can impede fair rental decisions, which impacts a significant portion of applicants with varied income sources.
+Property managers can implement unbiased income evaluation steps by standardizing documentation like tax returns and bank statements irrespective of income type.
 Rental decision-making biases often exclude self-employed, freelance, or gig economy workers, who made up around 36% of the workforce in the U.S. in 2021, and frameworks addressing bias include Fair Housing regulations and checklists.
 Adopting income evaluation fairness methods ensures that income diversity, including freelancing or contract work, is considered in unbiased ways.
-Landlord bias prevention is essential for attracting reliable tenants with nontraditional income sources.
+Bias prevention is essential for attracting reliable tenants with nontraditional income sources.

 How can biases in income evaluation be quantitatively measured?